Jordanlabuchanan/Phase-1-Project/README.md

 # Features
 - Display a list of Nintendo Switch games.
 - Filter games by their ratings.
-- Click an image and drag to toggle dark mode for the website.
+- Click "Dark Mode" to toggle between views of the web page.
-- Hover over games to see a white background.
+- Hover over games to see a grey background.